informalsystems/quint/tutorials/lesson4-sets/sets.md

 [the bridges of Königsberg](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg).
 Not bad, @KryptoCoffeeCat!

-After figuring out the cycles, @KryptoCoffeeCat writes the predicate `isCycle` and finally the definition `cycles4`.
+After figuring out the cycles, @KryptoCoffeeCat write the predicate `isCycle` and finally the definition `cycles4`.
 Now they compute all these cycles in a single click: